How does Wahdah Home Financing work?

 Bank Islam can to finance up to 90% of the value of the property for tenures that last as long as 35 years.
 But of course, it all entirely depends on your creditworthiness and Bank Islam's approval.

 This loan is applicable only for completed property and strictly for refinancing purposes only.
-So if you're thinking about jumping ship to another bank maybe this mortage is a good place to start?
+So if you're thinking about jumping ship to another bank, maybe this mortgage is a good place to start?

 What are my obligations?

-As with any conventional Islamic home loans your monthly installments are calculated based on the Profit Rate, a predetermined mark up price for your property by the bank, which in turn is determined by the IBR.
-Luckily for you the profit rate is capped at around 10.5% to hedge you from any sudden hikes in the IBR.
+As with any Islamic home loans your monthly installments are calculated based on the Profit Rate, which in turn is determined by the IBR.
+Luckily for you the profit rate is capped at a ceiling rate to hedge you from any sudden hikes in the IBR.

 By taking up MRTT insurance, you will be covered should any unexpected event occur.
 In the event of your death or Total Permanent Disability Takaful coverage will pay the reducing sum covered as per reducing sum covered schedule.
 Fire insurance is compulsory for most mortgages.